 The activities on switching architectures are a long-lasting research effort of the TNG group.
-The most active research areas today include: software routers, power-aware scheduling in Input Queued (IQ) switches, disaster recovery, virtual machine migration and performance measurements for SAN (Storage Area Networks) applications.
+The most active research areas today include: software routers, power-aware scheduling in Input Queued (IQ) switches, disaster recovery, virtual machine migration and performance measurements for cloud computing.

 - Scheduling in IQ (Input Queued) switches.
 Scheduling in IQ switches implies controlling input queues to avoid contention when transferring data to output ports.
 We are currently studying power-aware scheduling algorithms.
-Instead of looking only at performance maximization, we also try to reduce energy consumption (and power dissipation) by controlling the scheduling in the switching fabric so as to minimize the switch reconfiguration.
+Instead of looking only at performance maximization, we also try to reduce energy consumption (and power dissipation) by exploiting Dynamic Voltage and Frequency Scaling (DVFS) capabilities in the switching fabric.

 Contact person: BIANCO ANDREA